Coreoz/Wisp/README.md

 A second thread will be created only when 2 jobs have to run at the exact same time.

 The scheduler precision will depend on the system load.
-Though a job will never be executed early, it will generally run after 1ms the scheduled time.
+Though a job will never be executed early, it will generally run after 1ms of the scheduled time.

 Wisp is compatible with Java 8 and higher.